Whistleblower Retaliation Cases and Settlements

 Whistleblowers are vital to the ethical and moral compass of big companies and other employers.
 However, whistleblowers often pay a high price for their commitment to the greater good.
 They put themselves at risk of retaliation through discrimination to outright termination to being made to endure a hostile work environment.

-Fortunately, we have a number of federal laws that are meant to protect employees who report illegal, unsafe, or unethical conditions at the workplace, including the Sarbanes-Oxley Act and the Consumer Financial Protection Act, which provides strong whistleblower protections.
+Fortunately, we have a number of federal laws that are meant to protect, and even reward, employees who report illegal, unsafe, or unethical conditions at the workplace, including the Sarbanes-Oxley Act and the Consumer Financial Protection Act, which provides strong whistleblower protections.
 The Occupational Safety and Health Administration (OSHA), which is part of the United States Department of Labor, handles the whistleblower provisions set forth in a number of different federal laws.
 In addition, many state laws protect whistleblowers from retaliation, such as the California Whistleblower Protection Act, which applies to both public and private employees.

 For your reference, here is a snapshot of some recent whistleblower retaliation cases.